pivotal/docs-tap/api-portal/about.hbs.md

 For more information about API portal for VMware Tanzu, see [API portal for VMware Tanzu](https://docs.vmware.com/en/API-portal-for-VMware-Tanzu/index.html).

-For configuring the package, see the the latest version of [API portal for VMware Tanzu docs](https://docs.vmware.com/en/API-portal-for-VMware-Tanzu/1.2/api-portal/GUID-configuring-k8s.html).
+For more information about configuring the package, see the latest version of [API portal for VMware Tanzu docs](https://docs.vmware.com/en/API-portal-for-VMware-Tanzu/1.2/api-portal/GUID-configuring-k8s.html).

 API portal for VMware Tanzu currently supports:

 - Authentication through Single Sign-On (SSO)
 - API keys configuration and management
-- Secure communication using TLS
+- Secure communication by using TLS